AS Carcassonne

 Association Sportive of Carcassonne are a semi-professional rugby league football club based in Carcassonne in the region of Occitanie in the south of France.
-They play in the French Elite One Championship and are one of the most successful clubs in French rugby league, having won a total of eleven French rugby league championship titles and fourteen Lord Derby Cups.
+They play in the French Super XIII and are one of the most successful clubs in French rugby league, having won a total of twelve French rugby league championship titles and seventeen Lord Derby Cups.

 The club was founded in 1938 and to date has produced debatably the best ever French Rugby league footballer in Puig Aubert.
 The club plays its home matches at the Stade Albert Domec.

 The club runs both youth teams and a ladies' team.

 History

 As early as 1899 rugby was introduced to the rich and well off in Carcassonne.
 The club reached the rugby championship final in 1925, then in 1930 along with 11 other clubs they broke away from the French rugby union and began their own competition.
 With the creation of the French rugby league championship in 1934 several rugby league clubs began springing up throughout the France.
 It was not until May 1938 though that AS Carcassonne would join.
 Their debut season saw them finish 3rd before losing in the semi-finals to US Villeneuve.
 The following season they reached the cup semi-final, but before it could be played war broke out and the season was ended.

-The French Vichy government placed a ban on rugby league as of December 19, 1941.
+The French Vichy government placed a ban on rugby league as of 19 December 1941.